Xavier Di Petta

 Xavier Di Petta is an Australian-American internet entrepreneur, music producer, and internet personality.
 He is currently "Australia's most followed TikToker" with over twenty-million followers.
 Di Petta has been featured in The Times' 'Top 25 Under 20' and 'The 15 Smartest Teens on the Planet'.
 Di Petta has amassed followings that exceed 100 million across various social networks.
-Di Petta is represented by Brillstein Entertainment Partners and United Talent Agency.

 Early life

 Di Petta was born and raised in Shepparton, Victoria, a small Australian town two hours north of Melbourne.
 At six, he represented Australia in the Nintendo World Championships.
 Di Petta attended the University of Southern California.

 He started a YouTube account back in 2007, which at one point became the 10th most subscribed to channel in Australia.
 In 2009, Di Petta "found email addresses for YouTube staffers in a lawsuit document and contacted them directly about a new program that allowed him to make money from his videos."

 Di Petta has curated for Condé Nast, including GQ and LOVE.
 Di Petta was a speaker at TEDxTeen in May 2015.
 In 2016, Di Petta stated TikTok (formerly musical.ly) is "truly is the next big platform."